-The Harbour School fully recognises its responsibilities for child protection and safeguarding (child protection is part of safeguarding and promoting welfare and is the activity undertaken to protect specific children who are suffering, or are likely to suffer, significant harm).
+The Harbour School and its specialist units, including The Bay, fully recognises its responsibilities for child protection and safeguarding (child protection is part of safeguarding and promoting welfare and is the activity undertaken to protect specific children who are suffering, or are likely to suffer, significant harm).
 Our policy applies to all staff, governors, supply staff and volunteers working at The Harbour School.
 Therefore, this policy aims to set out for The Harbour School staff how to keep those children we work with safe from harm and neglect.
 Harbour Headteacher